awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:ResourceAliases`  |  String \(list\)  | CMK resource operations |  IAM policies only  |

-Use this condition key to control access to a CMK based on the [aliases](kms-alias.md) associated with the CMK\.
+Use this condition key to control access to a CMK based on the [aliases](kms-alias.md) that are associated with the CMK\.
 The operation must be a *CMK resource operation*, that is, an operation that is authorized for a particular CMK\.
 To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.

-This condition supports attribute\-based access control \(ABAC\) in AWS KMS, which lets you control access to CMKs based on the tags assigned to a CMK and the aliases associated with a CMK\.
+This condition supports attribute\-based access control \(ABAC\) in AWS KMS\.
+With ABAC, you can control access to CMKs based on the tags that are assigned to a CMK and the aliases that are associated with a CMK\.
 You can use tags and aliases to allow or deny access to a CMK without changing policies or grants\.
 For details, see [Using ABAC for AWS KMS](abac.md)\.

 **Note**
 The [kms:ResourceAliases](#conditions-kms-resource-aliases) condition is effective only when the CMK conforms to the [aliases per CMK](resource-limits.md#aliases-per-key) quota\.
 If a CMK exceeds this quota, principals who are authorized to use the CMK by the `kms:ResourceAliases` condition are denied access to the CMK\.